Pediatric osteopathy for your baby

 Movement Classes are held at Our Celtic Hearth, Hortonville

-• If this is your first appointment, please call 902.702.2800 to arrange a date and time.
+If this is your first appointment, please call 902.702.2800 to arrange a date and time.
+If this is the first appointment for your baby or child I invite you to book directly online in a paediatric spot.

 Once your appointment is booked, you will receive an email confirmation with a link to an online consent and health history form.
 Please complete the form before your first appointment.
 The form takes about 10 minutes to complete.

-Your first appointment will include a complete review of your health history as well as an assessment and short hands-on treatment.
+Your first appointment will include a complete review of your baby’s health history as well as an assessment and hands-on treatment.
 I will review any findings and discuss a treatment plan with you.
 You or your child’s treatment plan may include a homecare plan as well.

 For returning patients, I invite you to use the online booking software.
 If you would like some help setting up your profile, please don’t hesitate to call and ask.
-Please add yourself or your child to the waitlist if you don’t see available appointment times.

 Your first appointment is 45-60 minutes.
 Follow up appointments are either 30 or 45 minutes.